altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- If session expires, get one error instead of two? idsFromHashes and organized currently.
-- Why new tag doesn't appear immediately on search? update list of tags after each tagging before updating lastNTags: without await, fire off call to getTags from queryPivs.
-Make update of lastNTags directly in getTags. // remove invocation to getTags elsewhere
-- Performance of query: avoid double round trip for first draw of uploadedView.
 - Finish annotated source code & handle >= 400 errors with snackbar.
 - Forbid tagging with x::
 - Trim tags
 - Create settings view with Change Password and enable/disable geotagging: merge & dynamize